-Painkillers In Pregnancy Linked to Cerebral Palsy 28 Nov 2017
+Painkillers In Pregnancy Linked to Cerebral Palsy28 Nov 2017 | Stephanie Prior

-Every year in the UK, nearly 2,000 babies and young children are diagnosed with Cerebral Palsy, a complex neurological disorder that affects movement and co-ordination.
+Every year in the UK, nearly 2,000 babies and young children are diagnosed with Cerebral Palsy, a complex neurological disorder that affects movement and coordination.
 It is caused by brain damage that occurs ‘before, during or soon after birth’.The symptoms usually come to light in early childhood and can include problems such as low muscle tone, poor muscle control, feeding difficulties and delayed development in babies.
 In older children, difficulties in physical development may manifest as ‘not walking by 12-18 months’ or ‘not speaking simple sentences by 24 months’.
-In many cases of Cerebral Palsy the cause is not clear, but can include reduced oxygen supply to the foetus, lack of oxygen during a difficult birth and head injury during or after birth.
+In many cases of Cerebral Palsy, the cause is unclear but can include reduced oxygen supply to the foetus, lack of oxygen during a difficult birth and head injury during or after birth.

 Pain Relief in Pregnancy

 Generally and historically, the use of over-the-counter medicines such as paracetamol, ibuprofen and aspirin during pregnancy has been considered relatively safe for mother and baby.
 However, recent studies have indicated an association between paracetamol use in pregnancy and the development of childhood conditions such as poor motor function, autism and attention deficit disorder.
 Although, for various reasons, some of these studies are considered controversial, they have raised the possibility that paracetamol and other simple medicines may be the cause of some neurological disorders.

 A New Study Linking Pain Relief and Cerebral Palsy